Amex Platinum vs Chase Sapphire Reserve | Best Card for Military

 The Platinum Card® from American Express is my #1 recommended card

-Assuming you're married and both spouses get both cards, over 10 years you save $24,900 in annual fees and still access all of the perks of these cards.
+Assuming you're married and both spouses get both cards, over 10 years you save $29,800 on these cards and still access all of the perks.

 Let's compare the Amex Platinum vs the Chase Sapphire Reserve on several different factors: